Fixed Deposits (FD) are a financial instrument from banks providing FD holders with higher returns than a normal savings/checking account.

 • Total funds: If you have more funds, the banker will normally give you a better rate.

 • Urgency: Depends on when you need cash.
-If you commit to a long-term FD (more than 12 months), you will not be able to withdraw the money without incurring a penalty.
+If you commit to a long-term FD (more than 12 months), you will incur a penalty if you withdraw the money before that.

-• Minimum deposit requirements: Some FDs have high minimum deposit requirements which could require you to come up with higher amounts of cash to invest in.
+• Minimum deposit requirements: Some FDs have high minimum deposit requirements.
+You might need to come up with more cash to invest.

 • Survivorship clause: Touch wood, if the holder of the account passes away with joint ownership with one of the family members, there needs to be a clause that allows them to claim it.

-• Ease of administration: Over-the-counter transactions normally require you to be there in person to invest or withdraw. eFD gives you the flexibility and time-savings to do it online.
+• Ease of administration: For over-the-counter transactions, you need to be there in person to invest or withdraw. eFD enables you to do it online so you can save time.

 • Some fixed deposit promotions require placement into 2 separate accounts: part into a fixed deposit account, and part into a current or savings accounts (CASA).
 The effective returns will then be based on both the fixed deposit portion and CASA portion.